 This kitchen benefits from the elegant marble effect of the glass Impact Harmony Grey splashback from British Ceramic Tile.

 8. Pick an Ikea splashback for an affordable update

 Looking to cut your new kitchen cost?
 Turn a boring backdrop into a statement feature with these clever splashback ideas: DIY-fit Clouds Lysekil wall panels from Ikea.
 They cost £25 for 1.2m, are easy to fit because they can be cut to the required size and glued to the wall, but shouldn’t be used in concert with a gas hob.

 9. Add an extra dimension with textured tiles

-As well as to introduce colour, consider tiles to bring a tactile element to the room.
-From Gemini Tiles, these Bridge Relief Graphite Matt tiles, £47.99 per square metre, will create a kitchen splashback complement industrial-style spaces alongside materials such as copper.
+As well as to introduce color, consider tiles to bring a tactile element to the room.
+From Gemini Tiles, these Bridge Relief Graphite Matt tiles, £47.99 per square meter, will create a kitchen splashback complement industrial-style spaces alongside materials such as copper.